Know Before You Go

 For beginner swimmers who cannot swim 25 yards unsupported, a supervising adult must be in the water.
 The supervising adult will lead the swimmer through skills as directed by the swim instructor.
 A supervising adult should come prepared to be in the water at the first lesson.
 At that time the instructor will determine if the supervising adult needs to be in the water with the participant.
 For preschool lessons a supervising adult is required to be in the water with the child regardless of swim ability.

-- My child is enrolled in summer camp, can I also enroll them in swim lessons?
+- My child is enrolled in afterschool at the Y, can I also enroll them in swim lessons?

-No, swim lessons that fall within the camp program time frame are NOT available for youth who are enrolled in the camp program because campers will be engaged in other activities and will not be taken from camp programming to aquatics and vice versa.
-Campers will have scheduled swim time (not lessons) as part of their schedule.
+No, swim lessons that fall within the afterschool program time frame are NOT available for youth who are enrolled in the afterschool program as staff will not be able to escort them to aquatics and vice versa.